JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 But, we'll try simulate it with `defgeneric` like mixin.

 ### So, what is all the fuss about Interface Segregation?
+Basically,you don't have to implement and to depend on methods that are irrelevant for the client (eg. a class)

 ### Bad